• Skip to primary navigation

 Shrimp is plentiful along the Gulf Coast making it perfect for Mardi Gras and other New Orleans themed recipes.
 These are some of my other favorite shrimp recipes:

-• Creamy Cajun Shrimp and Boursin Grits: Succulent fresh shrimp are cooked to perfection in a creamy garlic and parmesan sauce.
+• Creamy Cajun Shrimp and Boursin Grits: Succulent fresh shrimp are cooked to perfection in a creamy garlic and parmesan cheese sauce.
 Ordinary grits are taken to new heights with the addition of not only Boursin cheese but also smoked Gouda cheese.

 • Shrimp Étouffée: Spicy shrimp cooked in a delicious roux based sauce is classic New Orleans at its best.